haoshe/dublin-transit-live/README.md

 ## ✍️ Author

-Created by [Your Name] as part of an internship project initiative.
+Created by Hao She as part of an internship project initiative.

+## 📔 Development Log

+Daily progress and design reflections are recorded in [docs/dev-log.md](./docs/dev-log.md).